maxgaurav/indexeddb-orm/README.md

 #### Reduce

 Reduce process can be fired using the reduce function passed.
-If needed an default value can be passed as a second parameter
+If needed a default value can be passed as a second parameter

 ```javascript